 Bargaining at the San Telmo Market

-Each market and country in the world has different rules about haggling and what is expected.
+Each market and country in the world has different rules about haggling.
 For example, in Southeast Asia it’s not uncommon to be quoted more than 50% what the product really costs.
-With stuff like that going on obviously haggling is accepted!

 We didn’t find it to be this way at all at the San Telmo Market.
-Often times the vendors are artists which means they’re selling their own hand made goods.
-Depending on the piece and how many you plan to buy you can negotiate, but do so with caution to not offend anyone.
+Often times the vendors are artists, which means they’re selling their own handmade goods.

 Staying Safe at Feria de San Telmo

 The city as a whole has gained a reputation for petty theft, and the packed markets in Buenos Aires make for a prime location for pick pocketer’s.
+This is quite similar to big cities all over the world, so it shouldn’t deter you from visiting.

-The best way to stay protected is to actually leave your valuables in a hotel safe.
-Only carry what cash you need for the afternoon and make sure your bags stay in front of you as you explore San Telmo Market.
+Only carry what cash you need for the afternoon, and make sure your bags stay in front of you as you explore San Telmo Market.
 It’s a safe place as long as you practice some basic street smarts like you would anywhere else.

 Is There Food at the San Telmo Sunday Market?

 The one small downside to Feria de San Telmo is that there wasn’t a large food section.
 We searched long and hard, but if we missed this part please let us know in the comments!
-Despite it not having many food stands, you will see vendors moving swiftly through the crowd carrying coffee, empanadas, arepas, and churros for sale.

 Safe Travels,